ChasNelson1990/chasnelson.co.uk/content/post/20170811_let-there-be-light-but-not-too-much-phototoxicity-in-microscopy/index.md

 ## Light vs. Biologists: Round One!

-So, as microscopy technology has developed we&#8217;ve moved to stronger, more specific and more focussed light sources.
+So, as microscopy technology has developed we've moved to stronger, more specific and more focussed light sources.
 And this has, in turn, allowed us to get clearer, higher resolution images and is now allowing optical microscopy to near the resolutions achieved by electron microscopy.
-But using light has its costs and, as microscopists and biologists, it&#8217;s very important for us to keep these costs in mind.
+But using light has its costs and, as microscopists and biologists, it's very important for us to keep these costs in mind.

-I think it&#8217;s fair to say that a lot of biology doesn&#8217;t really like light.
+I think it's fair to say that a lot of biology doesn't really like light.
 Obviously, there are systems that have developed to exploit the energy provided by the suns light, e.g. photosynthesis, but light, and the energy contained, causes lots of problems to our cells.
 For example, if you sunbathe without protection the energy from UV rays, which are just a wavelength of light, cause damage to your DNA, which you cells must correct.
 A combination of mutations caused by UV and various causes, along with genetic predisposition, can lead to skin cancers [3]: a clear negative effect of light on biology.

 In fact, all light has an effect on biological tissue, especially at shorter wavelengths (green and blue visible light, UV light).
 Unfortunately, until very recently, producing bright blue, green and yellow fluorescent proteins has been significantly easier than developing bright far-red and near-infrared proteins.
 As such, a significant amount of microscopy in recent years has been firing damaging light on our samples.